oohlaf/dotsecrets/README.rst

 Two intermediate files are created: ``config.dotclean`` and ``config.dotsmudge``.
 The difference is shown between the original source (which contains secrets) and the cleaned up file (which will contain markers).
-Then the cleaned source is smudged to replace the markers with the secrets from your secrets store.
+In the next step the cleaned source is smudged to replace the markers with the secrets from your secrets store.
+The resulting file should be identical to the original source file.
+If that is not the case, the difference is shown.

 Suppose a typo was made in the secrets store::